Mount Tomah Botanic Garden Blue Mountains from the lookout

 Mount Tomah Botanic Gardens

-Mount Tomah Picnic Blue Mountains
+Garden path at Mount Tomah Botanic Gardens Blue Mountains picnic area

 For a more private spot, head to the picnic area in Heath and Heather garden.
 Many visitors don’t get that far.

-• Public transport rating: Not possible
+• Public transport: Not possible

 • Dog-friendly: No